RobertoJoseph/Movies-Project/README.md

 ### Introduction
 ---
 This is a course project I've been working on.
-A Backend project made using (Express, Nodejs, MongoDB).
-With this application you can do all the CRUD operations on all the given models user/customer/movie/genre/rental.
-You start by sign up as a user and there is a validation token (JWT) generated for you.
+A Backend project made using (Express, Nodejs, and MongoDB).
+With this application, you can do all the CRUD operations on all the given model's user/customer/movie/genre/rental.
+You start by signing up as a user and there is a validation token (JWT) generated for you.
 You can access all the other operations using only this JWT

 ### Key Features
 ---
 * Create/Update/Delete user/customer/movie/genre/rental
-* Multiple user registeration
+* Multiple user registration
 * Authentication and protecting routes using (JWT) in middlewares
 * Encrypting password using (Bcrypt)
 * Validation of input using (Joi)
-* Unit, Integeration and TDD testing applied using (Jest,Supertest)
+* Unit, Integration, and TDD testing applied using (Jest, Supertest)
 * Using (Compression) and (Helmet) in preparing the application for deployment

 ### Technologies used